SashaKoro/twitch-stream/README.md

-Twitch Stream Viewer made with ReduxSimpleStarter from Stephen Grider. https://github.com/StephenGrider/ReduxSimpleStarter
+Twitch Stream Viewer made with React.

+To view the project:

+-clone the repo
+-npm install
+-npm start
+-open up port 8080